 The easiest and probably the cheapest way to get from Istanbul to Cappadocia is by air.
-Since Cappadocia is the region and not the name of the town, there are two airports – Nevşehir Kapadokya Airport and Kayseri Erkilet International Airport – you can catch Istanbul to Cappadocia flights to.
+Since Cappadocia is the region and not the town’s name, there are two airports – Nevşehir Kapadokya Airport and Kayseri Erkilet International Airport – you can catch Istanbul to Cappadocia flights to.

-Istanbul to Cappadocia flights depart from Istanbul’s both airports – Istanbul Airport (the new one) and Sabiha Gokcen Airport with several flights on a daily basis.
-Both expensive and budget airlines do operate Istanbul to Cappadocia flights, so you don’t have to break a bank.
+Istanbul to Cappadocia flights depart from Istanbul’s both airports – Istanbul Airport (the new one) and Sabiha Gokcen Airport with several flights daily.
+Both expensive and budget airlines operate Istanbul to Cappadocia flights, so you don’t have to break a bank.
 The most frequent ones are with Turkish Airlines and Pegasus.

 The journey from Istanbul to Cappadocia takes around 1:20 hr to both airports.
 Choose the one that’s more convenient for you.

 How to get from Istanbul to Istanbul Airport

 Istanbul Airport is the new one located outside of the city.
 And unlike Istanbul Ataturk Airport, getting there is a bit complicated and time-consuming until it will have a direct metro station scheduled to open in August 2021.